14 Types of Hawks in New Mexico

 13. Red-shouldered Hawk

-The red-shouldered hawk is a common type of hawk found in New Mexico.
-They can survive in heavily forested areas, grasslands, and wetlands, making them well-suited to the diverse habitats found across New Mexico.
-They are medium-sized hawks with reddish-brown feathers on their shoulders and backs and a faint barred pattern on their underbelly.
+The red-shouldered hawk is a common hawk in New Mexico.
+It can survive in heavily forested areas, grasslands, and wetlands, making it well-suited to the diverse habitats found across the state.
+These medium-sized hawks have reddish-brown feathers on their shoulders and backs and a faint barred pattern on their underbelly.

 Red-shouldered hawks also have white chests and black wingtips.
 They feed mainly on small mammals like mice, voles, rabbits, snakes, and lizards but also hunt insects, frogs, and other small animals.
 The red-shouldered hawks’ ability to thrive in a wide range of habitats makes them a valuable part of the rich biodiversity found throughout New Mexico.